cockroachdb/docs/v1.1/architecture/distribution-layer.md

 - A sequential RangeID
 - The keyspace (i.e., the set of keys) the range contains; for example, the first and last `<indexed column values>` in the Table Data KV Structure above.
 This determines the `meta2` range's keys.
-- The addresses of nodes containing replicas of the range, with its Leaseholder (which is responsible for its reads and writes) in the first position.
-This determines the `meta2` range's key's values.
+- The addresses of nodes containing replicas of the range.
+This determines the `meta2` range's keys' values.

-Because Range Descriptors comprise the key-value data of the `meta2` range, each node's `meta2` cache also stores Range Descriptors.

 Range Descriptors are updated whenever there are: